LSDtopotools/lsdfailtools/README.md

 Data output:

-* Shapefile with Voronoi polygons of the points obtained from the calibration and/or the validation phases.
 * Map of calibrated points
 * Distribution of failure times, showing calibration and validation points as well as the precipitation record.
 * Plots showing the distribution of parameters with respect to height and elevation.